 How do I schedule an appointment for a GED® test?

-EvCC's Testing Center offers GED® testing by appointment only Tuesdays and Wednesdays 9:00am - 5:30pm.
+EvCC's Testing Center offers GED® testing on Tuesdays, Wednesdays and Fridays from 9:30am - 4:30pm.

 You can also take your GED® tests at EvCC's East County Campus in Monroe.
 See East County testing for more information.